Your Guide to the Mountain Gorillas of Uganda and Rwanda

-The Males are usually twice the size of females, they can be 6 foot tall and weigh 350 to 500 pounds.
-They are simply strong, muscular, long arms.
+The Males are usually twice the size of females, and they can be 6 feet tall and weigh 350 to 500 pounds.
+They are strong, muscular, long arms.
 Males are called silverback since their hair on the back gets a silver touch to it as they mature.
 That is why they are called Silverbacks.
-Males are 10 times stronger than the toughest boxer, even on steroids.
+Males are ten times stronger than the toughest boxer, even on steroids.
 A silverbacks arms will stretch out over seven feet

 Mountain Gorillas have longer and darker hair than their lowland cousins since they live in colder climates at much higher altitudes.
 The lifespan is 40 to 50 years of age.

-Mountain gorilla are mostly terrestrial but will climb into trees occasionally if the tree will support them, while young ones will play in trees like children.
+Mountain gorilla is mostly terrestrial but will climb into trees occasionally if the tree supports them, while young ones will play in trees like children.

 An interesting factoid is that Gorillas and Humans are 98% genetically identical.